 Type III: Worker on Worker Violence - This type of violence is typically committed by a current or past employee of the workplace who attacks or threatens another current or past employee.
 For example, this may be a disgruntled former employee who returns to their workplace to “seek revenge” for being disciplined or “told on” by another employee.
 These types of violent acts are more likely to happen after an employee is fired, or when hiring managers do not use due diligence throughout the hiring or promotion processes.
 Factors that contribute to Worker on Worker Violence may include understaffing, downsizing, frustration over poorly defined job rolls, poor management styles, and/or a high rate of grievances and disputes.

-Type IV: Personal Relationship Violence - This type of violence is typically committed by individuals who do not have a relationship with the workplace but has a personal relationship with one of the employees.
-Personal Relationship Violence is perhaps the most difficult kind of violence to prevent because it involves an individual who is an employee at the workplace, and another who does not.
+Type IV: Personal Relationship Violence - This type of violence is typically committed by individuals who do not have a relationship with the workplace but have personal relationship with one of the employees.
+Personal Relationship Violence is perhaps the most difficult kind of violence to prevent because it involves an individual who is an employee at the workplace, and another who is not.
 It is also challenging to prevent because the public may be able to access the work environment easily during normal business hours.
 Additionally, employees who experience this type of violence may sometimes be unable to transfer to other work locations in a timely manner, if different units and sections of the department are in one location.
-Compared to men, women are at a higher risk of experiencing this type of violence.
+Women are at a higher risk of experiencing this type of violence than men.